0xalonzo/iGolf-Frontend/README.md

 - State management with Zustand.
 - Interactive UI components with Headless UI.
 - Routing with React Router DOM.
+- Users are able to store favorite courses.

 Technologies Used
 --------------------------------